wmacmillan/modern-data-product-co/pages/README.md

 ### [∞](#data-processing) 1.5.
 Data Processing

-Data Ingest
+Ingest
 : all technical and business processes up to, but not including, analytics for a business purpose.

-Data Capture
+Capture
 : the process where batches of records are brought into a collection of records from an external source.
-    - Alternate: extraction in an Extract-Transform-Load (ETL) model.<sup id="a1">[5](#f1)</sup>
+    - Alternate: extraction in an Extract-Transform-Load (ETL) model.^[This nomenclature is to be avoided if the data product is using text documents, as you have two senses of the word "extract" in that case.
+In an ETL, you are capturing the data by "extracting" it from the data store where you initally find it.
+With NLP work, you also need to "extract" the text from a document for processing.
+In the latter case, this occurs during pre-processing.]

-Data Transformation(s)
+Transformation(s)
 : any data cleaning, repackaging, indexing, validation, verification, or quality assurance that occurs before a critical business logic.
-    - Alternate term: pre-processing.
+Alternate term: pre-processing.

 Trigger
 : both the conditions under and the mechanism for a registered data capture event.